Albinism: Abnormal eye development and appearance

 Melanin functions in the normal development of various parts of the eye, including the iris, retina, eye muscles, and optic nerve.
 The absence of melanin results in abnormal development of eyes and leads to problems with focusing, and depth perception.
 The eyes of albino animals appear red because the colour of the red blood cells in the retina can be seen through the iris, which has no pigment to obscure this.
 Some albino animals may have pale-blue eyes due to other colour generating processes.
 Albino vertebrates exposed to intense light typically lose photoreceptors due to apoptosis.

-In all albino mammals studied, the centre of the retina is under-developed and there is a deficit of rod cells; the central ganglion cell density is approximately 25% below normal (except for the eastern gray squirrel).
-In nearly all mammals, the overwhelming majority of photoreceptors are rods rather than cones.
+In all albino mammals studied, the centre of the retina is under-developed and there is a deficit of rod cells, which detect light levels; the central ganglion cell density is approximately 25% below normal (except for the eastern gray squirrel).
+In nearly all mammals, the overwhelming majority of photoreceptors are rods rather than cones, which detect color.
 Albinism specifically affects the rod cells, but the number and distribution of the cones is unaffected.
 In contrast, the retinas of birds are cone rich, meaning that the vision of albino birds is affected less than albino mammals.